Whitney Houston (album): Commercial performance

-Whitney Houston was the first album by a female artist to be number 1 on the Billboard Year End Albums Charts of 1986.
-According to Consequence of Sound, the album reached a massive level of cross-over that was unprecedented at the time for a black female music artist.
-It was the first album by a black female artist to reach No. 1 in Australia when it topped the charts for 11 consecutive weeks.
-Billboard picked the enormous success of her debut album release on the charts as one of 110 Musical Milestones in its history.
-It was also the first album by a black female artist to top the year-end charts in Australia and Canada and only the second to top the year-end chart in Switzerland after Tina Turner's Private Dancer, and, at 25 million copies worldwide, remains the best-selling studio album by a black female artist of all time.

 Accolades

 At the 28th Grammy Awards in 1986, Whitney Houston received four nominations—Album of the Year, Best Female Pop Vocal Performance for "Saving All My Love for You", Best Female R&B Vocal Performance for "You Give Good Love" and Best Rhythm & Blues Song for "You Give Good Love"—and won Houston's first Grammy, Best Pop Vocal Performance, Female.
-In addition, the album earned one nomination for Record of the Year in 1987 for "Greatest Love of All", a cover of "The Greatest Love of All", originally recorded by George Benson in 1977, ten years before and was the main theme of the boxer Muhammad Ali biopic "The Greatest" in the same year.
+In addition, the album earned one nomination for Record of the Year in 1987 for "Greatest Love of All".

 The album received good response from major publications.
 Three major critics of the Los Angeles Times listed the album on their year end critics list.
 The album ranked No. 79 on Robert Hilburn's list, No. 2 on Paul Grein's list and No. 5 on Dennis Hunt's list.
 In November 2003, the album was ranked No. 254 on Rolling Stone's publication of the 500 greatest albums of all time, and 257 in a 2012 revised list.
 Then ranked 249 in a 2020 revised list It also ranked No. 46 on the Rock and Roll Hall of Fame's Definitive 200 List in 2007.
+In 2000, it was voted number 740 in Colin Larkin's All Time Top 1000 Albums.
+It was also ranked number 40 in the Soul/R&B – All Time Top 50 albums.
+It wrote “although she has now been eclipsed by younger female stars, Houston will stand as the first to bring this type of clean soul music to the world.”
 In addition, ranked No. 71 on Q magazine's "100 Women Who Rock The World" in 2002 and No. 15 on Yahoo!
 Music's 30 Most Significant Albums In Black Music History list in 2010, with Brandy's comments on the album; "The first Whitney Houston CD was genius.
 That CD introduced the world to her angelic yet powerful voice.
 Without Whitney many of this generation of singers wouldn't be singing."
 In 2013, the album was inducted into the Grammy Hall of Fame.
 In 2018, Pitchfork placed Whitney Houston at number 117 on their newly revised list of "200 Best Albums of the 1980s".